paulsp01/AI-CHAT-APP/README.md

 After that you can navigate to home page by clicking home icon and logout

-🔴The install and run process is not working after deployment due to some issue but it's perfectly works on Local machine
+🔴The install and run process is not working after deployment due to some webcontainer issues but it's perfectly works on Local machine